creviceapp/creviceapp/readme.markdown

 |--------|---------|
 | [![Build status](https://ci.appveyor.com/api/projects/status/uuthd05870dkkj3w/branch/master?svg=true)](https://ci.appveyor.com/project/rubyu/creviceapp/branch/master) | [![Build status](https://ci.appveyor.com/api/projects/status/uuthd05870dkkj3w/branch/develop?svg=true)](https://ci.appveyor.com/project/rubyu/creviceapp/branch/develop) |

-CreviceApp is a mouse gesture utility that consists of fully tested small and robust core of 2000 lines, thin GUI wrapper and [Microsoft Roslyn](https://github.com/dotnet/roslyn).
+CreviceApp is a mouse gesture utility, consists of fully tested small and robust core of 2000 lines, thin GUI wrapper, and [Microsoft Roslyn](https://github.com/dotnet/roslyn).
-Mouse gestures can be defined as a csx file, so there is noting can not do.<sup>[citation needed]</sup>
+Mouse gestures can be defined as a csx file, so there is nothing that can not be done.<sup>[citation needed]</sup>

 This software requires Windows7 or later, and .Net Framework 4.6.

 ## User script

-After the first starting of `CreviceApp.exe`, move to `%APPDATA%\Crevice\CreviceApp`, and you could find `default.csx`.
+After the first startup of `CreviceApp.exe`, move to `%APPDATA%\Crevice\CreviceApp`, and you could find `default.csx`.
 It's the user script file.
-Please open it with a text editor and look through it.
+Please open it with a text editor and take a look at it.

-`default.csx` is merely a csharp script file so that you can use `#load` directive to load another csx file and can use `#r` directive to add  assembly references to the script.
+`default.csx` is merely a csharp script file.
+You can use `#load` directive to load another csx file and can use `#r` directive to add  assembly references to the script.
 By default, the script has the assembly references to `microlib.dll`, `System.dll`, `System.Core.dll`, `Microsoft.CSharp.dll` and `CreviceApp.exe`.
-In other words, if there is need to add an another assembly reference to the script, it should be declared by using `#r` directive at the head of the script.
+In other words, if there need to add an another assembly reference to the script, it should be declared by using `#r` directive at the head of the script.

 For more details, see [Directives - Interactive Window · dotnet/roslyn Wiki](https://github.com/dotnet/roslyn/wiki/Interactive-Window#directives).

 ## Mouse gesture DSL

-All mouse gesture definition start with `@when` clause represents the condition for the activation of a mouse gesture.
+All mouse gesture definition starting from `@when` clause represents the condition for the activation of a mouse gesture.
 ```cs
 var Chrome = @when((ctx) =>
 {